• Skip to main content

 Notes

-• If you are avoiding plastic, you can pour them into small aluminum tins instead.
+• If you are avoiding plastic, you can pour them into small aluminum tins.
 You can then apply the makeup with your fingers or a makeup brush.

 • If you find that your homemade makeup stick didn’t turn out quite as you would have liked, you can twist up the chapstick dispenser, and break off the makeup to melt it down and fix it.

-• Some pigments will naturally be more opaque than others, so it’s a helpful to slightly adjust the quantity of titanium dioxide, magnesium stearate, and clay as you make each color.
+• Some pigments will naturally be more opaque than others, so you should adjust the quantity of titanium dioxide, magnesium stearate, and clay as you make each color.
 (I needed to increase the quantity of all 3 to get an opaque bright white stick.)

 • Pigment choices include: colored clays, iron oxides, micas, titanium dioxide (white), activated charcoal (black)

-• For most colors, I ended up using between 1/8th of a teaspoon and 1/4 of a teaspoon of colorant.
+• For most colors, I used between an eighth of a teaspoon and a fourth of a teaspoon of colorant.

-• Magnesium stearate is optional, but helps the makeup glide on more easily.
-It also reduces shine and makes the maekup more opaque.
+• Magnesium stearate is optional but helps the makeup glide on more easily.
+It also reduces shine and makes the makeup more opaque.

 About Tracy Ariza, DDS